Engin-Boot/pong-stage-varnikagautam/Stage0/sequence-start.md

 ## Movement Initiation

-Ball-Move and Paddle-Move handle the movements.
+Ball-Movement and Paddle-Movement handle the movements.

 Collisions-handler and Direction-Change-Handler handle the Collision and Change in direction respectively